comp590-19s/590-material/grqs/grq02-ownership-references.md

 Your answer here...

-*5. Besides initialization, what four operations cause a values ownership to change in Rust?
+*5. Besides initialization, what four operations cause a value's ownership to change in Rust?
 What is a change of ownership called?*

 Your answer here...